Connecting at London Gatwick airport - Useful tips

 London Gatwick airport is especially attractive for self-connecting passengers.
 It’s the largest base of easyJet airlines, and also used a lot by Wow Air, Virgin Atlantic and Norwegian, offering attractive transatlantic fares.
 The airport authorities recognise the needs of the self-connecting passengers and have facilitated their experience by introducing the GatwickConnects product.
 GatwickConnects allows self-connecting passengers to check-in and drop baggage for the next flight at a dedicated desk in the baggage reclaim area and make use of the premium security lane.
 There is also an option to prepay for extra service, which offers free rebooking in case of a missed connection.

 Long connections are always good in terms of risk for missing connecting flights.
 Killing time at certain airports however may be painful.
 Gatwick airport is not the worse, but not the best either.
 There is free wifi for 90 minutes, but not very fast.
 In the transit areas there are some comfortable benches, where sleeping is possible.
+You may also want to check the available airport hotels.

 Connecting to other London airports